Gokul-Gopi/Movie-Booking-App/README.md

 # Movie-Booking-App

-An app to book seats for selected list of movies given.
+An app to book seats for the selected list of movies given.